-2040: All fossil energy sources should be decommissioned; electricity should be completely green.
+2040: All fossil energy sources should be decommissioned, electricity should be completely green.

-Chile imports fossil fuels annually for USD 8 billion and has very limited fossil resources of its own.
-99 percent of fuels used in transport are imported fossil fuels, and the transport sector stands for 24 percent of the country's greenhouse gas emissions.
+Chile imports fossil fuels annually for SEK 80 billion and has very limited fossil resources of its own.
 At the same time, the country has the potential to more than fiftyfold the production of renewable energy, which the policy in broad agreement wants to implement.
 One reason is that Chile has previously failed to secure energy supplies in other ways.
-Chile had a serious energy crisis around 2008, when it dropped natural gas imports from neighboring countries and at the same time was hit by drought, which hit hydropower, which accounted for half of its electricity mix.
+Chile had a serious energy crisis around 2008, when it dropped natural gas imports from neighbouring countries and at the same time was hit by drought, which hit hydropower, which accounted for half of its electricity mix.
 In addition, several large planned dam projects were halted for environmental reasons, which together led to a severe electricity shortage and a real risk of blackout.
 The record high electricity prices also meant popular protests.